Mar 272025

 The eldest son of Thomas and Cath’s was Patrick Hayde (b 1803).
 He married Margaret Farrell in Carlow in circa 1840 and immigrated to London in the late 1840s during the potato famine.
 One of their sons (the only child to live long enough to have a family) joined the British army.
 He went to India with the army where he married and had a large family.
 Descendants live in England, India, Canada, Australia and New Zealand.
 This is Tree # 1 and is described in more detail in the New Zealand and India posts page.

 Other sons moved to Ballinure and descendents are in the Ballinure/Cashel area.
-These families, and other descendants from the Killhill families are Tree # 10 and are described in more detail in the Ballinure posts page.
+These families, and other descendants from the Killhill families are also in Tree # 1 and are described in more detail in the Ballinure posts page.

 Records in London in 1870 (relating to Patrick b 1803) indicate that Thomas and Cath had died by then.
 Given that Patrick could not read or write and had left Ireland by the late 1840s, I suspect they may have died by the time Patrick and Margaret left Ireland.
 By the 1840s they would have been in their 60s, which is much longer than life expectancy at the time